LearningRegistry/LearningRegistry/README.md

     * nsdl-to-lr-data-pump.py - OAI-PMH harvester; data pump script from NDSL-DC -> LR RDDDM
     * sample-pump-oaipmh-lib.py - OBSOLETE; here for reference.

+* install
+    * setup_lr.bash - a script to set up a development Learning Registry node on Ubuntu 10.04 and MacOS 10.6.x onwards.
+    * install_pydeps.bash - a script to create a virtualenv and install all the python packages required by the Learning Registry Pylons application.

 * LR - Pylons LR application that is used to interface w/ CouchDB.

 * search - ???
 A simple search UI to be installed in a design document.  _TODO: move into a couchapp._